kyarusii/AssetLens/README.md

 ```

 ## QuickStart
-- Execute `Tools/Asset Lens/Index All Assets` in MenuItem and wait until complete.
-- Configure `Asset Lens` settings in `Edit/Project Settings...` in MenuItem.
+- Open Asset Lens Setting in `Edit/Project Settings...`
+- Hit the button `Initialize` to index all assets in project.
+- Configure the settings for convenience.
 - Select an asset you want to know which asset references it and run `Find References In Project` context menu.

 ## Fundamentals
 - Create a cache file per a asset file, see also [RefData.cs](Packages/com.calci.assetlens/Editor/Reference/Model/RefData.cs)